andyagdw/andyagdw/README.md

 and Sociology degree around 2022/23.
 Since then, I have become passionate about all things coding and programming, and I'm excited to see where this journey takes me in the world of technology and innovation😁.

-I am currently nearing the end of my software engineering Skills Bootcamp at CoGrammar and HyperionDev💥.
+Moreover, I have recently completed a comprehensive Software Engineering Skills Bootcamp at CoGrammar and HyperionDev💥, equipping me with valuable skills and knowledge to thrive in the tech industry.

 ## Technologies
 <div>